Short and long-term wind turbine power output prediction: Introduction

-\paragraph{Contribution of the paper.} In this paper, based on a real dataset, we explore a hybrid approach for the wind turbine power output modeling consisting of the static model plus the dynamic layer.
-This approach: \emph{i)} provides a very accurate modeling approach; \emph{ii)} is very useful for accurate short and long-term predictions; \emph{(iii)} indicates that, within the cut-in wind speed (\SI[per-mode=symbol]{3.5}{\meter\per\second}) and the rated output wind speed (\SI[per-mode=symbol]{15}{\meter\per\second}), the conditional distribution of the power output is Gaussian.
-We consider that points \emph{i)-ii)} mentioned above will contribute directly to the practice, as the accurate modeling and forecasting capabilities are of utter importance.
+In this paper, based on a real dataset, we explore a hybrid approach for the wind turbine power output modeling consisting of the static model plus the dynamic layer.
+This approach: \begin{inparaenum}[i)] \item provides a very accurate modeling approach; \item is very useful for accurate short and long-term predictions; \item indicates that, within the cut-in wind speed (\SI[per-mode=symbol]{3.5}{\meter\per\second}) and the rated output wind speed (\SI[per-mode=symbol]{15}{\meter\per\second}), the conditional distribution of the power output is Gaussian. \end{inparaenum} We consider that points i)-ii) mentioned above will contribute directly to the practice, as the accurate modeling and forecasting capabilities are of utter importance.
+We follow the straightforward and industrially accepted approach of first estimating the WTPC, then extending this model with additional modeling layers.
+Although, there are various ways of modeling the WTPC, we argue, that above a given level of modeling flexibility, the exact choice is not important.
+The presented approach relies on available predictions of the environmental conditions.
 Furthermore, point \emph{iii)} mentioned above will greatly benefit the literature, as it is the first stepping stone towards proving that random power injections from wind energy in the electric grid can be accurately modeled using a Gaussian framework, see \citep{bert1,bert2}.
 All in all, in this paper, we provide a new dataset collected from a wind turbine, and use it to show how to accurately model and forecast power output.
+Since the features of the used SCADA data are common among other types of turbines, the conclusions of the paper remain valid for other turbines as well.
 The analysis presented in this paper is scientifically and practically relevant, and contributes substantially from both the modeling and forecasting aspect, while providing a thorough overview of sound statistical methods.
 All results presented in the paper are motivated scientifically (when appropriate and possible) and are supported by real data.